metno/edrisobaric/README.md

 - Based on Pydantic EDR- and covjson-libraries by [KNMI](https://github.com/KNMI/)
 - This app will not download _new_ data unless restarted.
 - [Sample output](docs/Output.md)
-- To run tests, activate your venv, install requirements.txt and requirements-dev.txt, then run `tox`.
+- To run tests, activate your venv, install requirements.txt and requirements-dev.txt, then run `tox --parallel`.

 ### Other APIs for comparison